Find code changes and other history with CodeLens

 You can see when changes got merged, so you can determine which changes are included in your branch:

-Compare an incoming change with your local version by pressing Shift+F10, or by double-clicking the changeset.
+Compare an incoming change with your local version by selecting Shift+F10, or by double-clicking the changeset.

 Branch icons

-The icon in the Branch column tells you how the branch is related to the branch you're working in.
+The icon in the Branch column indicates how the branch is related to the branch you're working in.

 ---|---|